IBM-Bluemix-Docs/compare-comply/tooling.md

 -->

-## Understanding request logging in the Compare and Comply Tooling
+## Understanding request logging in the {{site.data.keyword.cncshort}} Tooling
 {: #request-logging}

 By default, all IBM Watson&trade; services log requests and their results.
 Logged data is used only for ongoing service enhancements, including improvements in user experience, accuracy, and performance.
 The logged data is not shared or made public.
 All Watson users benefit from the use of logged data to drive improvements.

-To permit the Compare and Comply Tooling to provide logging data to IBM, select the **Allow Watson to use this document for learning** check box in the Compare and Comply Tooling each time you upload a document to it.
+To permit the {{site.data.keyword.cncshort}} Tooling to provide logging data to IBM, select the **Allow Watson to use this document for learning** check box in the {{site.data.keyword.cncshort}} Tooling each time you upload a document to it.
 However, if you are concerned about data privacy for any given document or otherwise do not want requests to be used by IBM, leave the check box unselected.

 For more information about Watson services' use of request logging, see the  [common Watson documentation](https://cloud.ibm.com/docs/services/watson?topic=watson-gs-logging-overview#controlling-request-logging-for-watson-services){: external}.